 Please inquire with firstname.lastname@example.org if questions or concerns regarding compensation or benefits might affect your decision to apply.

 The application process consists of a written submission in the first round, a paid remote work test in the second round, and a final interview round.
 The interview round usually consists of one interview but might involve additional interviews in some cases.
 The application form contains a description of the materials required for the first round.

 Please feel free to reach out to email@example.com if you would need a decision communicated by a particular date or if you have questions about the application process.
 If you have questions about the role, the policy team, or whether you should apply, feel free to reach out to firstname.lastname@example.org.

 We are committed to fostering a culture of inclusion, and we encourage individuals with underrepresented perspectives and backgrounds to apply.
 We especially encourage applications from women, gender minorities, people of colour, and people from regions other than North America and Western Europe who are excited about contributing to our mission.
 We are an equal opportunity employer.

-We would also like to highlight that we will likely invite applications to Research Fellow positions towards the end of this year.
+We would also like to highlight that we are inviting applications to Research Fellow positions right now as well.
 These are non-visiting positions, intended for AI governance researchers who are interested in designing and executing a research agenda over two or more years.
-If you think that the Research Fellow position would be a better fit for you, please reach out to email@example.com and register your interest in that role.
+If you think that the Research Fellow position would be a better fit for you, see here for more information.